MOSES * EGYPT * SPAETH

 Interested readers might wish to be informed about such problems, so we should emphasize that we are quite certain that also for the difficult tasks done in antiquity many very simple methods were used; - so simple that in our modern world they might often be very difficult to discover.
 This, because the way we think can so easily be influenced in our daily lives by the impact from today's far more complicated processes.

 For my own work during the many years of research, I have been forced to be extremely thorough and exact; - and in this way I have, not surprisingly, obtained a knowledge which sometimes exceeds the knowledge of certain experts in special areas.
 The fact that I have also thoroughly investigated the problems in question and thus do not simply pass on other researchers' statements, naturally, does not eliminate to grow wiser.
-Which is just what curretly takes place also in my own case.
+Which is just what currently takes place also in my own case.

 In any case research is always on the road, and some fine day the mysterious problems with the vases will be solved.

-And if only one of the four above mentioned sources had presented exact historic indications of ancient production methods of how to hollow out vases - however, possibly not alabaster vases or the like, alabaster being a rather soft stone, but a production using the world's hardest kinds of stone/rock - such a source or book would have been world famous long ago.
+And if only one of the four above mentioned sources had presented exact historical indications of ancient production methods of how to hollow out vases - however, possibly not alabaster vases or the like, alabaster being a rather soft stone, but a production using the world's hardest kinds of stone/rock - such a source or book would have been world famous long ago.
 In any case it is important all the time to keep in mind new possibilities for solutions.
 Thank you for your interest.

 Ove von Spaeth, - www. moses-egypt.net - (21.Aug.2004)